spacetelescope/crds/documentation/crds_users_guide/source/rmap_syntax.rst

 ......

 The header provides meta data describing the mapping.
-A critical field in the mapping header is the "parkey" field which names the dataset parameters (nominally FITS keywords or JWST data model names) which are used by the selector to do a best references lookup.
+A critical field in the mapping header is the "parkey" field which names the dataset parameters (nominally FITS keywords, JWST or Roman data model names) which are used by the selector to do a best references lookup.

 comment